rk-exxec/unity-folder-picker/README.md

 # unity-folder-picker
-An Object Picker element where you can specify a path to show only the assets in that directory.
+A UI Toolkit Object Field that allows you to specify a path to show only the assets in that directory in the Object Picker.

+Requires Unity's UI Toolkit.
 ## Installation

 Simply add all files under the Assets/Editor folder to your project's Editor folder.